biothings/mygene.info/docs/doc/data.rst

                  release is available
 PharmGKB         whenever a new
                  release is available
+UCSC             whenever a new               For "exons" field
+                 release is available
 ============    =======================      =================================

 The most updated data information can be accessed `here </v2/metadata>`_.